ibrahimHeritch/productivityApp/README.md

 # productivity_metrics

-A app to meassure your productivity
+A app to measure your productivity
+I made this simple app to get familiar with flutter This is not completely finished it still needs some work

 ## Getting Started